-How to wash a duvet - banish bacteria, germs and bad smells with expert tips
+How to wash a duvet – remove germs, odours, and allergens with these expert tips

-Experts share tips on the best way to wash a duvet so that you can sleep cleanly
+A step-by-step guide to the best way to wash a duvet

-Most people spend at least eight hours in their bed every single day, but did you know that over time your duvet can become riddled with bacteria, germs, and even dead skin cells?
-And if you’re not a fan of sharing your bed, you might want to know how to wash a duvet.
+Most of us spend around eight hours in our beds every single day, but did you know that over time our duvets can become riddled with bacteria, germs, and even dead skin cells?
+If you’re not a fan of sharing your bed with these sorts of bedfellows, you'll want to know how to wash a duvet.

-But it’s not as hard as you think, and it’s definitely for the best.
-Sally Bonser, spokesperson for Silentnight, says, ‘Caring for a duvet properly can extend its lifespan whilst also ensuring you get a hygienic and relaxing night’s sleep.’
-And when you’ve washed your duvet, you should probably clean your mattress, too.
+But, it’s not as hard as you think, and it’s definitely for the best.
+As Sally Bonser, spokesperson for bedding retailer Silentnight, explains, ‘Caring for a duvet properly can extend its lifespan whilst also ensuring you get a hygienic and relaxing night’s sleep.’

 How to wash a duvet